 Next, try out a repeat block.
 You can find this block on the Control menu.
 The repeat block repeats whatever is inside if a specific number of times.
 For example, the script below makes the Finch beak blink on and off five times.
 Try it out!

 To make the Finch draw a spiral, you want to gradually change the speed of the right wheel.
 You can do this using a variable.
-To create a variable, go to the Data menu in Scratch (Variables menu in Snap) and click Create a Variable.
+To create a variable, go to the Variables menu and click Create a Variable.
 The New Variable window will appear.
 Call the variable “speed” and click OK.

-You will notice that the Data/Variables menu looks different now.
+You will notice that the Variables menu looks different now.
 Now it contains a block for your variable.
 Also, the value of the variable is shown in the top-left corner of the stage.

 Before you use a variable in a program, you should always give it a value.
 This is called initializing the variable.
 To initialize the variable, use the set to block.
 Be sure the click on the black arrow in this block to select the name of your variable.